gdmeunier/android-pin-unblocker/code-of-conduct.md

 ## Enforcement

 All problems are resolved on a case-by-case basis at my own discretion.\
-There are no rules, just wontribute without thinking about people's gender/nationality/political opinions.
+There are no rules, just contribute without thinking about people's gender/nationality/political opinions.